What is the Access Program?

 - Students will be enriched personally and professionally.

 ACCESS built up my confidence and showed me that I could survive at college.
-Moreover, the information that I learned through ACCESS was invaluable to my Biblical understanding.
+Moreover, the information that I learned through ACCESS was valuable to my Biblical understanding.

 All 4- and 2-year degrees at Boise Bible College are built around three components: General Education, Bible Major, Ministry Program.